jpwallace22/personal-site/README.md

 TODO:

 - component tests
-- add parrallax to project listing
+- add parallax to the project listing
 - correct mobile pagination for larger buttons
+- SEO/Meta tags
+- add design elements to the blog